Tea for Three

 "I hope he isn't a dumb."

 Nora, the Senator's wife, my 'new' stepmother, was talking about me to Sally as if I wasn't in the room.
 We were 'taking tea' in the dining room of the main house of the Clarkson compound.
 It was really an inspection of the goods.
-I felt as if I was livestock.
+I felt as if I was a piece of livestock.

 "Nora, he's gone through a lot in the last few days.
 When he's settled in I'm sure you'll find him to be quite capable.
 How are you feeling now Billy?"